Noah0217/e-commerce-13/README.md

 # E-Commerce Back-end Management System

-<h2>Description<br><h4>An e-commerce back-end data managment application used to create, update, and delete different attributes of an e-commerce site.
+<h2>Description<br><h4>An E-commerce back-end data managment application used to create, update, and delete different attributes of an E-commerce site.

 <h3 align="left">💻Languages and Tools🛠️</h3>